 (20) We can create a safe place where honest questions are honored and not dismissed.
 For example, where was God when the abuse occurred, and where is He now?

 I am grateful for those who helped me to address some deep and challenging questions.
 They assured me that God was present with me at the time of the assault.
 That He would ultimately punish evil, that broken and sinful people made bad choices, and I suffered because of them.
 Of course, I still have questions, even on the best of days.
 But knowing God was present in my suffering gave me a toehold to establish my footing in this issue.
 It gave me a place to begin to heal.

 (21) We can advocate for the rights of victims and their pursuit of justice.
-But, unfortunately, the legal system’s pursuit of justice and the Church’s emphasis on forgiveness can cause them both sometimes to neglect the rights of victims.
-As Christ-followers, we have preached mercy and forgiveness but have often neglected the necessity and pursuit of justice.
+But unfortunately, the legal system’s pursuit of justice and the Church’s emphasis on forgiveness can cause them both sometimes to neglect victims’ rights.
+As Christ-followers, we have preached mercy and forgiveness but have often overlooked the necessity and pursuit of justice.

-Would you consider taking that first proactive step and share this article through your social media accounts and leadership in your church or organization?
+Would you consider taking that first proactive step and sharing this article through your social media accounts and leadership in your Church or organization?
 You can make a difference.